ralphbert/hue-scss/README.md

 # hue-scss

-A grid system written in scss as an example for my lecture
+A example of how to use bootstrap-sass

 ## Installation